The moment is here: a generalized class of estimators for fuzzy regression discontinuity designs: Empirical application

-For estimation, I consider 5 estimators: the standard linear $2SLS$ estimator $\hat{\tau}_{2SLS}$, the standard FRD estimator with triangular kernel $\hat{\tau}_{1}$, the same estimator with the bias correction of \citet{calonico2014robust}, denoted $\hat{\tau}^{BC}_{1}$, and the new $\lambda$-class estimators $\hat{\tau}_{\Lambda(1)}$ and $\hat{\tau}_{\Lambda(4)}$.
-As all estimators use local linear regression, the subscript for $p = 1$ is again dropped.
-I further report the robust $2SLS$ confidence interval $\mcC_{2SLS}$, the robust- and robust bias-corrected confidence intervals of \citet{calonico2014robust}, denoted $STD$ and $RBC$ respectively, the confidence intervals in \eqref{eq confidence interval} estimated with $\psi = 1$ and $\psi = 4$ with robust errors, and the \citet{noack2024bias} bias-aware Anderson-Rubin confidence intervals using ROT2 for estimating the smoothness bound, as this gave superior performance to ROT1 in Section \ref{sec monte_carlo}.
-I also give the bandwidth $h$ and overall effective sample size used in each specification.
-Results for the verb test scores are presented in Table \ref{table empirical verbal}; results for the mathematics test scores are deferred to the Appendix in Table \ref{table empirical math}, with the results qualitatively similar.
+For estimation, I consider three estimators: the standard FRD estimator $\hat{\tau}_{1}$, and the new $\lambda$-class estimators $\hat{\tau}_{\Lambda(1)}$ and $\hat{\tau}_{\Lambda(4)}$, where the subscript for $p = 1$ is again dropped.
+I further report the standard and robust bias-corrected confidence intervals of \citet{calonico2014robust} for $\hat{\tau_1}$, denoted $STD$ and $BC$ respectively, the confidence intervals in \eqref{eq confidence interval} estimated with $\psi = 1$ and $\psi = 4$ with robust errors, and the $AR_2$ test of \citet{noack2024bias}.
+I also give the bandwidth $h$ and overall effective sample size used for each specification.

-The estimates given by $\hat{\tau}_{\Lambda(1)}$ and $\hat{\tau}_{\Lambda(4)}$ in Table \ref{table empirical verbal} are highly stable, providing values typically in the range of [-0.13, 0].
-These estimates also exhibit far less sensitivity to different bandwidths, which is of empirical relevance where researchers often report estimates with a range of bandwidths as a sensitivity check.
-The other estimators all provide values indicative of heavy-tailed sampling distributions, particularly for the cutoff at 120, with a much greater variation in the point estimates, as well as a stronger sensitivity to bandwidths.
-The confidence intervals $\mcC_{\Lambda(1)}$ and $\mcC_{\Lambda(4)}$ are also the most stable across specifications, with all other confidence intervals providing very wide bounds in some specifications; again, wide confidence intervals can be seen for $\mcC_{IV}$, $STD$ and $RBC$ in some specifications, indicating a serious moment problem.
-While $AR_2$ is much more stable, it is typically still significantly wider than $\mcC_{\Lambda(1)}$ and $\mcC_{\Lambda(4)}$.
-Empirically, the results using $\lambda$-class estimators show that while typically results are quite similar to other estimators, the new estimators produce tight confidence intervals and remain consistent across bandwidths and cutoffs relative to the other estimators and confidence intervals, strengthening the robustness of the results and interpretations.
+The point estimates from the $\lambda$-class estimators in Table \ref{table empirical verbal} are highly stable, particularly for $\hat{\tau}_{\Lambda(4)}$, with all estimates in [-0.08, -0.02].
+These estimates also exhibit low variation across different bandwidths, which is of empirical relevance since researchers often report estimates with a range of bandwidths as a sensitivity check.
+The other estimators have greater variation in the point estimates, particularly the bias-corrected estimator.
+The confidence intervals $\mcC_{\Lambda(1)}$ and $\mcC_{\Lambda(4)}$ are also stable across specifications, and in general provide similar confidence regions.
+Potential weak identification is suggested for $h = 6$, as $AR_2$ is unbounded, and the $BC$ confidence intervals are wide.
+The new estimators give point estimates that remain stable across bandwidths relative to the other estimators, strengthening the robustness of the results and interpretations, and also produce tight confidence intervals; these findings align with both the theory and simulations of this paper.